Lorenzo Sassoli de Bianchi: Charitable Commitments

 Sassoli de Bianchi's charitable commitments include board-level positions on two eminent charities, the Fondazione del Monte (from 2002 to 2012), which provides support in the areas of social solidarity, community development, scientific research and the arts and culture, and the Centro San Domenico cultural association (from 2005 to the present).

 Works

 Art Criticism

-An art lover and critic, Sassoli de Bianchi has published widely on modern and contemporary art, with essays on, among others, Raul Dufy, Salvador Dalí, Giorgio Morandi, Julian Schnabel, Zhang Xiaotao and Feng Zhengjie.
+An art lover and critic, Sassoli de Bianchi has published widely on modern and contemporary art, with essays on, amongst others, Raul Dufy, Salvador Dalí, Giorgio Morandi, Julian Schnabel, Zhang Xiaotao and Feng Zhengjie.
 Among the first to bring Chinese contemporary art to the attention of the West, he is the author of the books China: contemporary painting (2005), From Heaven to Earth (2008) and Pu Jie (2009).
 He also contributed the introduction and two essays to the book Primary on the artist Feng Zhengjie.

 Sassoli de Bianchi was the curator of the 2009 Pu Jie exhibition in Beijing.